OARC Staff Biographies

 Web Development Manager

 Mr. Wiegand serves as the Web Development Manager at the OARC, in support of the IACC website.
+His responsibilities include web design, front and backend development, database administration, 508 compliance, and content management.
 Before joining OARC, Mr. Wiegand worked for a media company, serving in various roles including Quality Assurance Manager, Project Manager, and Senior Web Developer.
 Mr. Wiegand has a Bachelor of Science degree in Information and Computer Science from University of Maryland University College, and a Bachelor of Science degree in Mass Communication from Frostburg State University.